Munchken105/CSE321Proj/README.md

 <h3>Assembly</h3>
-Position the two IR sensors and set them up on the door Sensor 1(connected to pin 9) being Entrace and Sensor 2 (connected to pin 8) being the exit
+Position the two IR sensors and set them up on the door<br>
+Sensor 1(connected to pin 9) being Entrace and Sensor 2 (connected to pin 8) being the exit